 No member of the compensation committee has had any relationship with the Company requiring the disclosure under Item 404 of Regulation S-K. Messrs.
-Michaelis, Merriman, Renken and Rudkin serve on our compensation committee.
-The compensation committee met two times during fiscal year 2014.
+Michaelis, Merriman and Rudkin serve on our compensation committee.
+The compensation committee met once during fiscal year 2015.

 The compensation committee is responsible for determining all aspects of compensation packages for executive officers, and for reviewing such compensation for our directors.
 The compensation committee has not delegated any of its authority.
-At the beginning of fiscal year 2014, the compensation committee retained, without the recommendation of management, Mercer as its independent compensation consultant to provide advice and recommendations on competitive market practices and pay levels of directors, as well as market specific practices regarding incentive based plans.
-In this role, Mercer works with the compensation committee (and not on behalf of management) to assist the compensation committee in satisfying its responsibilities and will undertake no projects for management except at the request of the compensation committee chair and in the capacity of the compensation committee's agent.
-Mercer has also been retained to provide actuarial services for the Company and has been paid fees of approximately \$141,000 to perform such services, in addition to the approximately \$27,000 in fees paid to them in connection with their work as a compensation consultant.
-The compensation committee has assessed the independence of Mercer pursuant to SEC rules and has concluded that there are no conflict of interest issues.
+From time-to-time, the compensation committee retains, without the recommendation of management, an independent compensation consultant to provide advice and recommendations on competitive market practices and pay levels of directors, as well as market specific practices regarding incentive based plans.
+In this role, the compensation consultant works with the compensation committee (and not on behalf of management) to assist the compensation committee in satisfying its responsibilities and will undertake no projects for management except at the request of the compensation committee chair and in the capacity of the compensation committee's agent.
+In 2013 the Company retained Mercer as an independent compensation consultant to assist with redesigning the compensation structure for non-management directors.
+Since such time the Company has not employed a compensation consultant.
 For additional information concerning the compensation committee's processes and procedures for consideration and determination of executive officer compensation, see the "Compensation Discussion and Analysis" section of this proxy statement.

 Nominating and Corporate Governance Committee.
 The nominating and corporate governance committee is comprised entirely of independent directors who meet the independence requirements of the NASDAQ Rules.
-The nominating and corporate governance committee is responsible for, among other things, recommending the number of directors to comprise the Board; identifying and evaluating individuals, or incumbent directors, qualified to become or remain members of the Board; recommending to the Board director nominees for each annual meeting of stockholders; recommending to the Board the candidates for filling vacancies that may occur; and reviewing independent director compensation and the Board's processes, selfevaluations and policies.
+The nominating and corporate governance committee is responsible for, among other things, recommending the number of directors to comprise the Board; identifying and evaluating individuals, or incumbent directors, qualified to become or remain members of the Board; recommending to the Board director nominees for each annual meeting of stockholders; recommending to the Board the candidates for filling vacancies that may occur; and reviewing independent director compensation and the Board's processes, self-evaluations and policies.
 Additionally, the nominating and corporate governance committee oversees compliance with the code of ethics and monitors developments in the law and in corporate governance.

 Messrs.
-Merriman, Blanchard, and Renken serve on our nominating and corporate governance committee.
-The nominating and corporate governance committee met two times during fiscal year 2014.
+Merriman, Blanchard, and Sawyer serve on our nominating and corporate governance committee.
+The nominating and corporate governance committee met once during fiscal year 2015.